Giogeorge213/Data_Analytics_Projects/README.md

-# Iowa_Alcohol_Sales
+# A place for all my Data Analysis projects with a goal of someone hiring me :)
-SQL, Python, and Tableau end to end project
+SQL, Python, and Tableau end to end projects